Stripping and waxing, or refinishing services, are one of the most sought-after bids in the contract cleaning industry.

 When you are ready to put together your final strip and wax service proposal, you can print or email the service contract along with your cover letter and your job specifications.
 Ideally, you want your proposal to arrive as a neat package of information.

-Strip And Wax Service Proposals: Wrap Up
+Strip And Wax Floor Proposal Wrap Up

-When drafting a strip and wax service proposal, you have an opportunity to outshine the competition by putting extra care and attention into your writing.
+Throughout this process, you have an opportunity to outshine the competition by putting extra care and attention into your writing.

 The art of writing a great proposal will take you far; after all, the proposal is one of the only times your prospect will “get to know you”.

 Take time in constructing a mission statement that reflects your passion for your job and your commitment to customer satisfaction.
 Include it with a cover letter that features actual reviews from real clients.
-Having people who will vet for your business is very beneficial to landing the bid.
+Having people who will vouch for your business is very beneficial to landing the bid.

 Outline the jobs you will perform on a separate page.
 Go through each room in your walkthrough and figure out how you plan to service it.
-Later we will attach a price to your services.

 When writing the contract itself, use the Proposal Generator on Route to take your pre-existing data and drop it into a simple format you and your prospect will both understand.
 Use the estimator tool on Route if you need help coming up with the right price for your services.
 Once you’ve added in your final costs, save the contract as a .pdf and send it to anyone straight from your phone.